 NRHP Assessment.
 Architectural resource AM0350 is an example of a late nineteenth century Queen Anne style house with Eastlake detailing in which the exterior of the building of the main block has not been significantly altered since it was constructed in the late nineteenth century.
 The interior of the house was not accessible at the time of the survey; as a result, TRC's NRHP recommendation is based exclusively on the exterior condition of the house.
 Overall, the house retains a high degree of integrity through the retention of original character-defining details such as the window sashes, porch columns, and exterior Eastlake wood trim.
 Despite the construction of a one-story addition to the rear ell, the house retains its original scale and massing.
-As a result, TRC recommends AM0350 be considered for placement on the HPO Study List under Criterion C for its architectural significance as a representative example of a Queen Anne-style house with Eastlake detailing.
+As a result, TRC recommends AM0350 potentially eligible for the NRHP under Criterion C for its architectural significance as a representative example of a Queen Anne-style house with Eastlake detailing.

 Assessment of Potential Effects.
 Based on current Project plans, AM0350 is located approximately 100 feet east of the nearest Project workspace (Figure 6.261).
 From this area, visual lines-of-sight to the Project area will be partially obstructed by clusters of mature trees located within the resource's parcel (Figure 6.261).
 TRC's assessment of potential effects to AM0350 finds that the proposed Project will not destroy, damage, or physically alter any part of the resource, nor will it remove or isolate the property from its original location.
-Furthermore, the proposed Project will not compromise the architectural significance of the resource for which it was recommended to the HPO Study List.
+Furthermore, the proposed Project will not compromise the architectural significance of the potentially eligible for the NRHP.
 As a result, it is the opinion of TRC that the proposed Project would result in no effect to architectural resource AM0350.